 14. Pretend it’s summer!

-Make a summer cocktail (think tequila sunrise, sex on the beach or whatever is your poison of choice), change your background to something beachy and summery and dress for the occasion (after turning your central heating on – of course 🙂 ).
+Make a summer cocktail (think tequila sunrise, long island iced tea or whatever is your poison of choice), change your background to something beachy and summery and dress for the occasion (after turning your central heating on – of course 🙂 ).

 15. Get tipsy and watch the queen’s speech